 - Prevents Actual Change

-Those two phrases, one of which imperiously commands you how to vote, are not arguments or even a discussion about who to vote for or why, and therefore, they are electorally useless and empty.
+Those two phrases (LTEV & VBNMW), one of which imperiously commands you how to vote, are not arguments or even a discussion about who to vote for or why, and, therefore, they are electorally empty and useless.

 Because, “Vote Blue No Matter Who” is set forth as an imperious command which taps into Humanity’s evolutionary psychology as social creatures, our instinctual desire to please others and to follow the group, it gives us a subtle and gut level drive to comply, and a level of cognitive dissonance if we consider not complying.